Meet England’s Playful Otters (how to help)

 Fantastic swimmers due to webbed feet, otters use their whiskers and claws to catch food.
 They live to play (when not eating fish, crayfish, frogs and birds’ eggs).
 Then hold paws while sleeping, so they don’t float away from each other!

+It’s quite difficult to spot otters as they are fairly solitary (apart from when coming together to mate).
 But what’s really sweet is that the parents often have to coax baby otters into the water, as they are too frightened to swim.
-Of course once they get the bug, you can’t keep them out of the water.
-View his online photographic gallery of otters.
+Of course once they get the bug, you can’t keep them out of the water!

-Leave Otters Alone
+Leave Wild Otters (and their habitats) Alone

 Otters may look cute, but they are shy and need space.
 Never try to feed, touch, or chase otters.
 If you see one, watch from a distance.
 Dogs should be kept on leads near rivers.
 Disturbing otters, especially mothers with pups, can force them to move and leave young behind.